 Striking map of Finley's map of the state of Indiana from his New General Atlas, colored by counties and showing towns, roads, rivers, mountains and other geographical features. the Northern counties are beginning to appear, but the most of the northern portion of the territory remains Indian Lands.
 Allen, Wabash, Hamilton, Madison, Montomery, Fountain, Warren, Carroll, Hendricks, Marion, Hancocck, Rush, Johnson, Morgan and other Northern and Central counties have been established in the past few years, and a portion of Henry and Delaware Counties south of the Wabash are know not part of any county.
 A fascinating transitional map of Indiana, at a time when it was being actively explored and settled.
 A sharp clean example of this highly desirable map.
 Vivid color.
 This late edition includes a few new counties in the north, not present in earlier states.
-This addition pre dates the establishment of St. Joseph, Elkhart, Cass, Warren, Caroll, Clinton, Tippecanoe and Delaware Counties and reconfiguration of Hamilton.
+Finley's maps of Indiana evolved considerably, and there at least 4 or 5 different states of the map.

 Anthony Finley (1784-1836) was an American map publisher.
 Little is known about his life.
 He is presumed to have been born in Philadelphia, where he also died.
 A publisher, Finley was also involved in several Philadelphia civic and professional societies such as the Philadelphia Apprentices’ Library.
 He may have been in business as early as 1809 and his first publication dates from ca. 1811.